frantjc/dockerfile-addendum/README.md

 # dockerfile-ADDendum

-Small script to pair with the Dockerfile `ADD` directive to make an idempotent action regardless of if the `<src>` of the `ADD` is a local tar archive or a tar archive from a remove URL.
+Small script to pair with the Dockerfile `ADD` directive to make an idempotent action regardless of if the `<src>` of the `ADD` is a local tar archive or a tar archive from a remote URL.

 ## use case